 The LLM Index

-Large language models (LLMs) are powerful machine learning systems that for many use cases can now understand and compose text at a human level.
-Due to their capabilities, individuals as well as businesses are now regularly using LLMs in their daily tasks.
-This index is a list of of popular LLMs and their properties and functionality.
+Large language models (LLMs) are powerful machine learning systems that for many use cases can now understand and compose text at a near human level.
+They are currently the leading subcategory of Foundation Models, large models pre-trained using unsupervised methods on enormous datasets that can be tuned to perform a range of tasks.
+Due to their capabilities, individuals as well as businesses are now regularly using LLMs through popular platforms such as ChatGPT, Gemini, and Claude.
+This index is a list of LLMs and their properties and functionality.
+For a snapshot "evolutionary tree", we recommend Figure 1 in this paper.

 Note that LLMs are being developed and released at a frantic clip.
-While we'll try and keep this list up-to-date, we may miss some recent releases.
+While we'll try and keep this LLM list up-to-date, we may have missed some recent releases.
 Please contact zxie[at]sapling.ai

 with any significant updates.

-Most software businesses are familar with cloud service providers (CSPs) that provide scalable computing resources.
-With the growth of ChatGPT, new LLM cloud services have been launched from familiar incumbents as well as well-capitalized startups.
+Most software businesses are familiar with cloud service providers (CSPs) that provide scalable computing resources.
+With the growth of ChatGPT, new LLM cloud services have been launched by familiar incumbents as well as well-capitalized startups.

 LM | Initial Release | Developer | Instruct / RLHF | Reference |